The Weight-Loss Cure "They" Don't Want You to Know About: About

-Trudeau was convicted of felonies and fined by the Federal Trade Commission for making fraudulent claims pertaining to the book, in part because it gives medical advice but he has no medical training.
+For making false claims about the book in his television infomercials, Trudeau was fined by the Federal Trade Commission and, in 2013, convicted of criminal contempt of court, for which he was later sentenced to ten years in prison.
 The book repeats a refuted claim to change activity in the hypothalamus, linked to the pituitary gland, with the intention to control hunger and regulation of fat cells, by using herbal supplements and repeated use of the hCG hormone; this claim was originally made by Albert T. W. Simeons in the 1950s.
 Simeons' results were not reproducible by other researchers and in 1976 in response to complaints the FDA required Simeons and his followers to include the following disclaimer on all advertisements:

 These weight reduction treatments include the injection of HCG, a drug which has not been approved by the Food and Drug Administration as safe and effective in the treatment of obesity or weight control.
 There is no substantial evidence that HCG increases weight loss beyond that resulting from caloric restriction, that it causes a more attractive or "normal" distribution of fat, or that it decreases the hunger and discomfort associated with calorie-restrictive diets.